-Companies hiring workers remotely or internationally have a few choices to make about worker status, management and payment.
-Hiring as an employee brings a lot more complexity and cost for your company, so hiring a contractor may look like a better option.
-But hiring a contractor directly (or transitioning an employee) has some risks for your company, and one solution is to use an umbrella company.
+Companies hiring workers remotely or internationally have a few choices to make about worker status, management, and payment.
+Hiring as an employee brings a lot more complexity and cost for your company.
+That is why hiring a contractor may look like a better option.
+However, hiring a contractor directly (or transitioning an employee) has some risks for your company, and one solution is to use an umbrella company.

 What is an Umbrella Company?

-An umbrella company is a third party entity in the work relationship, handling payment, tax withholding and social contributions for the worker, so that your company does not have to worry about administering the relationship.
+An umbrella company is a third-party entity in the working relationship.
+They are responsible for handling payment, tax withholding, and social contributions for the worker so that your company does not have to worry about administering the relationship.
 If the contractor came from a recruitment agency, they are also involved in some stages of managing payment and performance.

 If you want to use an umbrella company to hire your contractor, here is how it works:

-- You let your worker know this how you want to set up the relationship
+- You let your worker know how you want to set up the relationship

 - If they agree, either you or the contractor can contact a reputable umbrella company